 The hot, summer weather is officially here which means July 4th is right around the corner!
 Why settle for just one round of firework shows when you can pack in multiple events for 4th of July this summer?
-This year looks different than previous years, but that doesn't mean the celebration is going to be any less.
-We encourage you to practice social distancing and take the appropriate measures recommended by the CDC and TN Pledge while participating in the fun.
+We'll add events to this list as they are confirmed!

 Where can I watch fireworks this year?

 - Pops on the River | July 2, 5 p.m.

 - Soddy Daisy Independence Celebration and 25th Annual Firecracker Rod Run | July 2, 9 a.m. - 10 p.m.

 - Collegedale Freedom Celebration | July 3, 4 p.m.